 This dip is very versatile and you can do pretty much anything with it.
 Try some of these fun suggestions:

-- jalapenos (fresh or pickled)
+- add jalapenos (fresh or my Quick Pickled Jalapenos)

 - a can of black beans (drained)